ssc-maire/AniMAIRE-public/README.md

 Any particular altitudes the user wants to use can be supplied to `altitudes_in_kft` or `altitudes_in_km` as a `list` or numpy array.

 If you want to perform calculations only at a specific set of latitudes and longitudes you should use the `array_of_lats_and_longs` argument, supplying it as a 2 dimensional `list` or numpy array, where the first column refers to latitudes and the second column refers to longitudes.
-All longitudes in this case should be specified in terms of longitude east (i.e. 0.00 degrees - 359.99 degrees). **Using the `array_of_lats_and_longs` argument significantly speeds up the running of `anisotropicMAIRE` if you're only interested in a small number of coordinates, so its use is highly recommended in those situations.**
+All longitudes in this case should be specified in terms of longitude east (i.e. 0.00 degrees - 359.99 degrees). **Using the `array_of_lats_and_longs` argument significantly speeds up the running of `AniMAIRE` if you're only interested in a small number of coordinates, so its use is highly recommended in those situations.**

 There are many ways you could plot this data.
-An example function, `create_single_dose_map_plot`, has been supplied in `anisotropicMAIRE` that uses plotly to plot the dose rates across Earth (i.e. as a function of latitude and longitude) at a given altitude.
+An example function, `create_single_dose_map_plot`, has been supplied in `AniMAIRE` that uses plotly to plot the dose rates across Earth (i.e. as a function of latitude and longitude) at a given altitude.
 Its specification is the following:

 ```
 def create_single_dose_map_plot(DF_to_use,
                                 selected_altitude_in_km)
 ```
-where `DF_to_use` is the Pandas DataFrame outputted by a run of `anisotropicMAIRE` and altitude is one of the altitudes in kilometers supplied to/outputted by the run.
+where `DF_to_use` is the Pandas DataFrame outputted by a run of `AniMAIRE` and altitude is one of the altitudes in kilometers supplied to/outputted by the run.

 To use this function to create a map of the isotropic situation as given as an example above, you could run
 ```
-isotropic_dose_rate_map = anisotropicMAIRE.create_single_dose_map_plot(test_isotropic_dose_rates,
+isotropic_dose_rate_map = AniMAIRE.create_single_dose_map_plot(test_isotropic_dose_rates,
                             			      selected_altitude_in_km = 12.1920)
 ```